jhong93/vpd/README.md

 # Code for *Video Pose Distillation*

 See our [project website](https://jhong93.github.io/projects/vpd.html) for the paper and details.
-To appear in ICCV 2021.
+Published in ICCV 2021.

 ```
 @inproceedings{vpd_iccv21,